-Alcoholism/ drug addiction is a disease of teh brain caused by a genetically altered neurotransmission system.
-The dysfunction of the neurological system caused by continued use of drugs impacts every area of the victim's life - phsyical, mental, social and spiritual.
+Alcoholism/drug addiction is a disease of the brain caused by a genetically altered neurotransmission system.
+The dysfunction of the neurological system caused by continued use of drugs impacts every area of the victim’s life – physical, mental, social and spiritual.
 The disease is classified as chronic because no matter how long the period of abstinence, any reintroduction of psychoactive drugs return the addict to pathological modes of thinking, acting, feeling and believing.
-The disease, however, can be completely arrested through the continuous abstinence from drugs, a reframing of the mind through cognitive therapy, healthy daily living and development of the spirit through 12-step programs.
+The disease, however, can be completely arrested through continuous abstinence from drugs, a reframing of the mind through cognitive therapy, healthy daily living and development of the spirit through 12-step programs.

-The term refers to the reduced repsonse to a drug's action.
-The alcoholic/ addict may often show abnormally high tolerance for drugs in the early stages of the disease.
-In the later stages tolerance decreases and small amounts of a drug cause intoxication.
-At this stage the liver is malfunctioning and unable to clear the toxins from the body.
+The term refers to the reduced response to a drug’s action.
+The alcoholic/addict may often show abnormally high tolerance for drugs in the early stages of the disease.
+In the later stages, tolerance decreases and small amounts of a drug cause intoxication.
+At this stage, the liver is malfunctioning and unable to clear the toxins from the body.

-The alcoholic/ addict's body adapts to drugs over time and needs them for the addict to feel "normal."
-When drugs are removed the body must compensate, causing a state of "hypexciteability" or "hyperdepression."
+The alcoholic/addict’s body adapts to drugs over time and needs them for the addict to feel “normal.”
+When drugs are removed the body must compensate, causing a state of “hyperexciteability” or “hyperdepression.”
 Some drugs cause little physical withdrawal while others (alcohol, opiates) cause severe withdrawal.

 Loss of Control

 Alcoholics/addicts lose control over both the amount of the drug ingested and the time and place of alcohol/drug consumption.
 This loss of control is frightening and continues despite promises made to oneself and one’s family and friends.